Patterns of interval correlations in neural oscillators with adaptation

 \section{Abstract}

 Neural firing is often subject to negative feedback by adaptation currents.
 These currents can induce strong correlations among the time intervals between spikes.
-Here we study analytically the interval correlations of a broad class of noisy neural oscillators with spike-triggered adaptation.
-Our weak-noise theory provides a general relation between the correlations and the phase-response curve of the oscillator, gives intuition about the sign of the correlations, and predicts a variety of correlation patterns that depend on the nonlinear dynamics of the model.
-At high firing rates, the long-term variability associated with the cumulative interval correlations becomes small, independent of model details.
+Here we study analytically the interval correlations of a broad class of noisy neural oscillators with spike-triggered adaptation of arbitrary strength and time scale.
+Our weak-noise theory provides a general relation between the correlations and the phase-response curve (PRC) of the oscillator\rot{, proves anti-correlations between neighboring intervals for adapting neurons with type I PRC and identifies a single order parameter that determines the qualitative pattern of correlations.
+Monotonically decaying or oscillating correlation structures can be related to qualitatively different voltage traces after spiking, which can be explained by the phase plane geometry.} At high firing rates, the long-term variability \rot{of the spike train} associated with the cumulative interval correlations becomes small, independent of model details.
 Our results are verified by comparison with stochastic simulations of the exponential, leaky, and generalized integrate-and-fire models with adaptation.